 Overall, the proposed storefront design will be compatible with the historic building, and will continue a pattern of development that exists on the remainder of the building and is similar to the development pattern in the surrounding Downtown Historic District.
 The form and materials of the bulkheads, wood doors, and exterior stucco will match the existing building in composition, design, color, and texture.
-However, the proposed aluminum framed storefront windows were not found to match the old materials of the historic building in composition, as the materials more consistent with the historic building would have been wood windows.
-Therefore, a condition of approval is included to require that the storefront windows be wood framed windows, or that wood trim and sills be applied to the exterior of the internal aluminum framed windows.
+As described in more detail above, the aluminum framed windows were found to be physically and visually compatible with the building.